 There are many ways to convert a pickup truck into a house on wheels.
 Not every conversion is a good option for a family, though.
 Some might even argue that any pickup conversion is not for families, but there are good examples that testify that this is not true.
-It gets even more challenging for digital nomads who travel slowly, working on the road, like we do.
-Car roof top tents are an option, but there are others, some heavy and comfortable, some lightweight.
+It gets even more challenging for digital nomads who travel slowly, working on the road, as we do.
+Car rooftop tents are an option, but there are others, some heavy and comfortable, some lightweight.

 TOP THREE Roof Top Tents

 - Front Runner Outfitters roof-top tent — it's lightweight and well made